 Check the solver installation by executing the test_installation example (see Run the installation_test file).

-Other commercial solvers like Gurobi or Cplex can be used as well.
-Have a look at the pyomo documentation to learn about which solvers are supported.
+For commercial solvers (Gurobi, Cplex...) have a look at the pyomo solver notes.

 3.3 Mac OSX

 Installation guidelines for Mac OS are still incomplete and not tested.
 As we do not have Mac users we could not test the following approaches, but they should work.
 If you are a Mac user please help us to improve this installation guide.
 Have look at the installation guide of Linux or Windows to get an idea what to do.